EngrSaad2/Android-TV-Live-Stream/README.md

 adb install <PATH_TO_.APK_FILE><br>

-The TV has to be connected to the Internet in order to retrieve content from Cloud..
+The TV has to be connected to the Internet in order to retrieve content from Cloud.